 “The much more uninsured and underinsured you have, the greater chance you have of becoming approved for a person help request,” Flynn stated.
 “We’re very confident, simply because if you look at the locations that were hit, you realize they weren’t big subdivisions; this was a really rural region.”

-MEMA stated 241 homes were destroyed or suffered significant damage, and much more than 400 homes had been affected by Wednesday’s tornado.
+FEMA stated 241 homes were destroyed or suffered significant water damage, and much more than 400 homes had been affected by Wednesday’s tornado.
 Bryant declared a state of emergency for the impacted locations of the state, which enables local governments to request state assistance with response and recovery.

 Another tornado formed Monday morning and tore through Seminary, damaging houses and companies.
 But Covington County isn’t yet included in the disaster request, Flynn said.